 Magnesium deficiency can cause several changes that accelerate aging and hardening of arteries over time.
 Magnesium deficiency leads to low-grade inflammation and oxidative stress in blood vessel walls and this can cause dysfunction of the blood vessel that results in arterial stiffness which raises blood pressure.

 Low magnesium intake has been directly linked to chronic inflammation which happens to be one of the main factors in aging, obesity, and chronic disease.
-In the same way, foods that are rich in magnesium like fatty fish and dark chocolate can reduce inflammation, so too can magnesium supplementation.
-In one study, in particular, children with the lowest blood magnesium levels were found to also have the highest levels of the inflammatory marker CRP.
+In the same way, foods that are rich in magnesium like fatty fish and dark chocolate can reduce inflammation, so too can magnesium supplements.
+In one study, children with the lowest blood magnesium levels were found to also have the highest levels of the inflammatory marker CRP.
 The children in the study also had higher blood pressure, insulin, and triglyceride levels.
+The study concluded that magnesium has anti-inflammatory properties and can help reduce inflammation.

 Some migraine studies estimate that more than 12 percent of adults in the US suffer from migraines on a regular basis—or about 38 million people.
 Migraines, when they occur, can be absolutely debilitating—nausea, vomiting, sensitivity to light and noise is quite common.
 Some researchers believe that people who suffer from migraines are much more likely to be magnesium deficient compared to those who do not.
 One study that included 70 individuals found that those who supplemented with 1 gram of magnesium experienced greater and faster relief than those who consumed a common medication for migraine relief.